 They can help you with:

-UIC events and services are organized for Aarhus University's international staff, including academic staff, PhD students, guest researchers, and international guests at AU, and their accompanying family members.
+International Staff Office organizes events for Aarhus University's international staff, including academic staff, PhD students, guest researchers, and international guests at AU, and their accompanying family members.

-The UIC aims at providing newcomers with networks and valuable resources, the reason why we also welcome Danish AU staff.
-Today, the UIC has partnered with International Community and Aarhus Municipality, and together they have developed new event formats and offers for all internationals in the city.
+We provide newcomers with networks and valuable resources, the reason why we also welcome Danish AU staff.
+ISO collaborated with International Community and Aarhus Municipality, and together they have developed new event formats and offers for all internationals in the city.

 And much more…